RozenNoureev/Comp3040A3G08/README.md

 ### Park

 A Park object represents a park in Manitoba.
-The following attributes are available:
+The following fields are available:

 - `id` - The unique ID of the park, represented by a decimal number.
 - `name` - The name of the park.